 FS: So it’s an honour to be with everybody today, the media, it’s a big gathering of media

-They give us i[t’s a big gath]ering This approximates it, although the FS /b/ can still be heard in reverse, and FS /g/ has weakened from a stop to more of a velar /h/.
+They give us i[t’s a big gath]ering This approximates it, although the FS /b/ is still obvious in reverse to make [they gibus], and FS /g/ has weakened from a stop to more of a velar /h/.
 It sounds like it in an overall listening, but flaws are revealed in a more detailed listening.

 a limit – [the media] This is acceptable.